 10051 Township Rd.
 47, West Liberty, OH 43357

 The Castle Historic House Museum, also known as Marietta Castle, is a Gothic-Revival style home built in 1855 and was opened to the public in 1994.

 With a rich history full of influence and business success, this castle is a beautifully restored example of the Victorian period.
-The 90-minute tour is lead by knowledgable guides who are prepared to share its history from the Potter's Cabin to the furniture and antiques of the mansion.
+The 90-minute tour is led by knowledgeable guides who are prepared to share its history from the Potter's Cabin to the furniture and antiques of the mansion.

-Open to visitors April through December, be sure to check their website for seasonal hours.
-They also have a variety of special events and exhibits throughout the year including concerts and ghost tours!
+Open to visitors from April through December, be sure to check their website for seasonal hours.
+They also have special events and exhibits throughout the year, including cemetery tours and ghost tours!